Rennesøy: General information

 The parish of Rennesø was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 On 1 July 1884, the municipality was split in two with the islands of Mosterøy, Klosterøy, Fjøløy, Kvitsøy, and the western part of Åmøy forming the new municipality of Mosterøy, and the islands of Rennesøy and Brimse remained as Rennesøy municipality.
 This split left Rennesøy with 1,092 residents, less than half of its previous population.
 The island of Kvitsøy later became an independent municipality of its own.

 On 1 July 1918, the Hanasand area of the neighboring municipality of Finnøy (population: 72) that was located on the island of Rennesøy was transferred to Rennesøy municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the municipality of Mosterøy was merged back into Rennesøy.
 Prior to the merger, Rennesøy had 1,370 residents.

 On 1 January 2020, the municipalities of Finnøy, Rennesøy, and Stavanger were merge into one, large municipality called Stavanger.

 Name

-The municipality was named after the main island of the municipality, Rennesøy.
-The Old Norse form of the name was Rennisøy.
-The meaning of the first element is unknown and the last element is øy which means "island".
-Before 1918, the name was written "Rennesø".
+The municipality (originally the parish) is named after the main island of the municipality, Rennesøy (Rennisøy).
+The meaning of the first element is unknown.
+One possibility is that it comes from the word rani which means "snout", likely referring to the shape of the mountain Hodnafjellet on the southeast part of the island.
+The last element is øy which means "island".
+Historically, the name of the municipality was spelled Rennesø.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Rennesøy.
+The letter y was added to the end of the word to "Norwegianize" the name (ø is the Danish word for "island" and øy is the Norwegian word).

 Coat of arms

 The coat of arms was granted on 20 February 1981.
-The arms show two silver/white crosiers on a blue background.
+The official blazon is "Azure, two crosiers addorsed argent" (I blått to oppveksande adosserte sølv krumstavar).
+This means the arms have a blue field (background) and the charge is a set of two crosiers standing vertically and mirroring each other.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue represents the ocean, an important feature for this island municipality.
 The crosiers represent the importance of Norway's oldest and best preserved monasteries, Utstein Abbey, located in the municipality.
+It was originally an Augustinian monastery, its abbot having a crozier as its symbol.
+Since Basel, Switzerland already had a crozier on its coat of arms, Rennesøy chose a design with two of them so that it would be different.
+The arms were designed by Svein Magnus Håvarstein.
+The municipal flag has the same design as the coat of arms.